kumahq/kuma-website/docs/docs/0.5.1/documentation/dps-and-data-model.md

     * `tags`: each data-plane can include any arbitrary number of tags, with the only requirement that `service` is **mandatory** and it identifies the name of service.
 You can include tags like `version`, `cloud`, `region`, and so on to give more attributes to the `Dataplane` (attributes that can later on be used to apply policies).
   * `gateway`: determines if the data-plane will operate in Gateway mode.
 It replaces the `inbound` object and enables Kuma to integrate with existing API gateways like [Kong](https://github.com/Kong/kong).
     * `tags`: each data-plane can include any arbitrary number of tags, with the only requirement that `service` is **mandatory** and it identifies the name of service.
 You can include tags like `version`, `cloud`, `region`, and so on to give more attributes to the `Dataplane` (attributes that can later on be used to apply policies).
-  * `outbound`: every outgoing request made by the service must also go thorugh the DP.
+  * `outbound`: every outgoing request made by the service must also go through the DP.
 This object specifies ports that the DP will have to listen to when accepting outgoing requests by the service:
     * `port`: the port that the service needs to consume locally to make a request to the external service
     * `address`: the IP at which outbound listener is exposed.
 By default it is `127.0.0.1` since it should only be consumed by the app deployed next to the dataplane.
     * `service`: the name of the service associated with the `port` and `address`.